Nearly 1,300 confirmed dead in Haiti earthquake as rescue crews fear approaching storms

 On Sunday, foreign assistance from the U.S. government, United Nations and others was already starting to arrive in Haiti.
 The U.S. Agency for International Development deployed an urban search and rescue team to join Haiti’s disaster response effort.
 The 65-person deployment brought 52,000 pounds of specialized tools, equipment and medical supplies to assist in search operations, officials said.

-U.S. Coast Guards helicopters flew in from Clearwater, Florida, and were flying between the quake-struck region and the capital.
+U.S. Coast Guard helicopters flew in from Clearwater, Fla., and were flying between the quake-struck region and the capital.
 About a dozen injured patients were brought in from Jeremie before one of the choppers flew to Miragoane and then Les Cayes for more rescues.

 Sarah Charles, assistant to the administrator of USAID’s Bureau for Humanitarian Assistance, said the agency’s team is working with the Haitian government and did an aerial assessment Sunday, spotting widespread destruction.
 The region is “difficult to access” because of security conditions, damaged roads and washed-out bridges.